RagabayuKrisna/pokemon-list/README.md

 In the project directory, you can run:

+## Running Server Backend
+First time your install "npm install express"

+### 'node server'
+Run the server: Use the following command to run your server 'node server.js' Access the server: Once the server is running, you should see the following output in your terminal "Server running at http://localhost:3000"

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.